iblech/games-pang-a-lambda/README.md

 ## Documentation

-To try and make things as clear as possible, the code includes a much haddock documentation and comments as we could reasonably fit.
+To try and make things as clear as possible, the code includes as much haddock documentation and comments as we could reasonably fit.
 You can compile those with: